Mendasp/NS2Plus/README.md

 	- Improved mucous display making it an extra ring in the health bars.
 	- Fixed super small rounding error caused by saving slider settings twice.
 	- Fixed phase gate lines not being applied correctly.
 	- Changed drop/select range circles from models to decals so they represent better the area that they cover.
-Cysts are still using models.
+	- Reduced Fade Blink volume.

 - 22/08/2014
 	- Updated for Build 268.
 Removed all the stuff that is now part of vanilla.